WHO WE ARE

 MARTHA SCHNEE, outreach coordinator

 Martha Schnee is an arts educator, maker, and community builder.
-She's originally from the Boston area, but moved to Portland in 2015 after graduating from Bates College.
+She's originally from Newton, MA, but moved to Portland in 2015 after graduating from Bates College.
 She has an honors B.A. in American Cultural Studies, for which she combined a variety of courses in Anthropology, Women and Gender Studies, African-American Studies and Studio Art.
 She's spent the last two years working at the Portland Museum of Art as the Teen Programs Assistant, at the Art Department as an Artist Mentor, and as a co-coordinator of the Front Street Study Center in the Front Street public housing neighborhood.
 She is also a trained Direct Support Professional, STEAM educator, artist, and museum educator and combines these skills to create accessible, dynamic arts programming focused on social justice and critical pedagogy.
 When she’s not working, she loves riding her bike, swimming, taking care of her plants, listening to tons of podcasts, innovating new ways to eat peanut butter, and exploring.

 ELIZABETH SPAVENTO, VISUAL ARTS PROGRAMMER